Finance (FIN, BFSC, & FCC)

 3 Credits.
 3 Lecture Hours.
 0 Lab Hour.

 A course on fundamental principles and practices of banking and credit in the United States.
 Topics include: financial services operations including human resources, marketing, and ethics; money and interest; negotiable instruments; mortgages; commercial lending; security; and the role of banking in today's economy.
+This course is offered through online delivery only.

 View Sections